RawToast/chousen-server/README.md

 ## Dev interface

-The basic developer web interface will be available at http://localhost:8080
+The basic developer web interface has been removed from this project, which is now only a backend server.
+A frontend is available as part of the `chousen-frontend` project.

-Latest development build playable on [Heroku](https://immense-bastion-74506.herokuapp.com)
+Latest development API URI on [Heroku](https://immense-bastion-74506.herokuapp.com)

+Latest development frontend on [Heroku](https://intense-crystal-36712.herokuapp.com)

 ## Libraries